bredeson/HandsOnDArT/README.md

 Please see the PDF [herein](https://github.com/bredeson/HandsOnDArT/blob/master/HandsOnDArT-Agenda.pdf) for the course agenda.

 ## Software
-The course relies on various tools, all of which are freely available for download.
-Please follow the install instructions for each package:
+The course relies on various software packages, all of which are freely-available for download.
+Each package has its own dependencies and install instructions, so please visit the URL for each package and follow its specific instructions.

+>NOTE: MacOS X/Darwin users will require `make` and `gcc`, available with the [Xcode Command Line Tools]() from the Apple Developer website.
+>NOTE: Windows PC users will require [Cygwin](), a UNIX environment emulator for the Windows command line.

 * [VCFtools](https://vcftools.github.io)
 * [R](https://www.r-project.org)
 * [maptk](https://bitbucket.org/rokhsar-lab/gbs-analysis/src/master)